Regulation of Cryptocurrency and Initial Coin Offerings (ICOs) in Gibraltar

-A new controlled activity of being an authorised sponsor will be created and it will be an offence to promote, sell or distribute tokens in or from Gibraltar without compliance with:
+A new controlled activity of being an authorised sponsor is proposed and it will be an offence to promote, sell or distribute tokens in or from Gibraltar without compliance with:

 The proposed regulations will set out requirements for:

-These regulations will cover secondary market trading of all tokenised digital assets including virtual currencies and will be modelled, to the extent appropriate, on market platform provisions under MiFID 2 and MiFIR.
-GFSC may issue guidance as appropriate.
+These regulations will cover secondary market trading of all tokenised digital assets including virtual currencies and will be modelled, to the extent appropriate, on market platform provisions under MiFID 2 and the Markets in Financial Instruments and Amending Regulation (MiFIR).